 My parents never encouraged my brothers and me to join Harry Potter mania.
 I loyally avoided the movies and dodged the books (except for a short period of clandestine disobedience in which I read the first few books under the cover of darkness).
 To many of you this may seem pretty silly.
 What is wrong … Continue reading Should Christians Read or Watch Harry Potter?
 My Journey with Harry and Jesus.

+One of the definitions of the word feminist is: "the belief that women and men should have equal rights and opportunities."
+Does this describe God?
 My mom was a pastor for 13 years.
 Did God have a problem with that?
 Is what she did contrary to the teachings of the Bible?
-I have been exposed to Christian leaders, churches and organizations who would encourage women to lead in the church and those that would prohibit it.
-I have friends and … Continue reading Is God a Feminist?
+I have been exposed … Continue reading Is God a Feminist?
 A Response to Male Only Leadership in the Church

 "He's scared of what he doesn't know," he tersely stated without emotion.
 "Most people are," I replied.
 I know I used to be.
 I suppose I still am.
 I used to go into a room.
 An empty room where I could think.
 I would let all of my safe, comfortable ideas rest there and proceed … Continue reading What If’s, Stale Rooms and An Open Mind